Arstman/tcp-guess-game-rust/README.md

 ### 2. play with client

-you can use `telnet`client  to connect to the server, and player the game, open a new terminal and type:
+you can use `telnet`client  to connect to the server, and play the game, open a new terminal and type:

 ```bash
 telnet 127.0.0.1 7878